BlackHC/mamo/README.md

 TODOs:

 * [x] support an IPython cellmagic
-* [ ] add support for a StoredDict or something that allows for wrapping of items
+* [x] add support for a StoredDict or something that allows for wrapping of items

 ## What's the problem with storing cell results in a dict?

 We have custom code to wrap dict results which is not mirrored in PersistedCache.
 This is a bug.
 Moreover, it would be nice to be able to return multiple results in general.

+Resolution: support tuples as special type everywhere and apply all module extensions separately to each tuple item.

+## Polish the API with some toy examples.

+TODO:

+* [x] support a separate path for externally cached files